Nutritionist (Dietitian)

 University of Washington – School of Public Health

-The Graduate Coordinated Program in Dietetics (GCPD) can be completed in conjunction with any graduate degree at the University of Washington School of Public Health.
-This includes a master’s of public health or a master’s of science or PhD in nutritional sciences.
-Many of the classes for the degrees and the GCDP program overlap, so students shouldn’t have to complete much additional coursework.
-One major addition, however, are required practicum hours in order to gain hands-on experience as a nutritionist.
+The Graduate Coordinated Program in Dietetics (GCPD) can be completed with any graduate degree at the University of Washington School of Public Health.
+This includes a master’s of public health, a master’s of science, or PhD in nutritional sciences.
+Many of the degrees and GCDP program classes overlap, so students shouldn’t have to complete much additional coursework.
+One major addition, however, are required practicum hours to gain hands-on experience as a nutritionist.

-Each degree has its own admission requirements, so prospective students should contact their desired program to learn what qualifications are necessary.
+Each degree has its own admission requirements, so prospective students should contact their desired program to learn the necessary qualifications.
 The most popular degree for the GCPD program is the master’s of science in nutritional science.

 • Location: Seattle, WA